This chinese vegetable soup recipe is a quick and delicious lunch or dinner dish. It's flavorful, comforting and packed with healthy whole foods!

 Chinese Vegetable Soup Ingredients

-3 tbsp sesame oil, separated
+3 tablespoon sesame oil, separated

 2 pork chops, cut into thin strips (about 1.5 cups)